meows/racket/docs/trigonometry.md

 `sin`

+The sine function consumes an angle for a right triangle and will tell

 ``` clojure
 ; π/6 is 30°, and in a 30-60-90 triangle, the hypotenuse is double the length of
 ; one of the sides.